Recruiting

 NCAA Water Polo Recruiting Rules and Timeline for Families

-A practical family guide to NCAA water polo recruiting rules, June 15 timing, coach communication, visits, academics, and what athletes can do early.
+A parent friendly guide to NCAA water polo recruiting rules, key dates, coach communication, official visits, unofficial visits, and what athletes can do before coaches are allowed to contact them.

 NCAA water polo recruiting rules matter because families often wait for coaches to contact them, even though athletes can prepare and reach out earlier.